isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

 <p>The price of the device bundle (inclusive of GST) is:&nbsp;<strong>S$853.40</strong>
 </p>
 <h4>Use of Edusave</h4>
-<p>MOE has provided Edusave top-ups of $200 in 2020 to 2022, and $300 in
-2023, to all eligible Singaporean students in primary and secondary schools.
+<p>As announced at Budget 2025, there will be a one-off top-up of $500 to
+the Edusave Account of Singapore Citizens who are born between 1 January 2009 and 31 December 2012, both dates inclusive.
 This is on top of the annual Edusave contribution of $290 for secondary students and $230 for primary students.
 Students who are Singapore citizens can use their Edusave to pay fully or partly for the PLD, after setting aside provision for payment of miscellaneous fees.
 Parents/Guardians can also choose to pay cash for the PLD.&nbsp;</p>
 <h4>Financial Assistance</h4>
 <p>Subsidies are available for students who require funding support to purchase
 a PLD.
 Please note that it is compulsory for all students on the MOE Financial